IBM/aspera-cli/README.md

 ### Docker container

-This method installs a docker image that contains: Ruby, `ascli` and the FASP SDK.
+This method installs a docker image that contains: Ruby, `ascli` and the Aspera Transfer SDK.

 The image is: <https://hub.docker.com/r/martinlaurent/ascli>.
 It is built from this [Dockerfile](Dockerfile).